prasanth66/mathgame-addition/README.md

 ### steps to run locally

-1.first install all the npm packages
-2.run this http://localhost:8000/ link in browser to start the appliciation
+1.first install all the npm packages(  npm install nodemon) 2.run this http://localhost:8000/ link in browser to start the appliciation